 - Please do not use your mobile phone during class

-Animal welfare and thinking of other students
+Animal welfare and thinking of our staff and of other students

 Terms and conditions